xxlrr/LabMan-Front/README.md

 # LabMan-Frontend
 LabMan-Frontend: the Front-end of Laboratory Equipment Management System

-## Available Scripts

-In the project directory, you can run:
+This is a commercial research project.
+The purpose of public is to facilitate team communication.
+Others are not allowed to plagiarize or copy it for commercial use.
+Note that this project abides by the contract and the core algorithm is removed.

 ## Available Scripts